mxhess/xmrig-stats/README.md

 ![Model](https://github.com/mxhess/xmrig-stats/blob/main/Screenshot.png)

-Browser does the work and this requires nothing from the webserver.
+Browser does much of the work and this requires nothing from the webserver.
+We do need a valkey instance running locally so we can cache the gathered data from the proxy and running the xmrig_stats.py python script will require minimal python additions.

+you need the python redis and requests packages

 included script to manage active xmrig-proxy pool